Mathias-Mertens/atmodeller/docs/output.rst

      - m
      - Radius of the planetary surface

-Instead, a generic thermodynamic system has the following additional outputs:
+Instead, a generic thermodynamic state has the following additional outputs:

-.. list-table:: Thermodynamic system-specific outputs
+.. list-table:: Thermodynamic state-specific outputs
    :widths: 25 25 50
    :header-rows: 1